Atmospheric Science

 About Atmospheric Science at UW

-Researcher in airplane
+A researcher in an airplane

 Our graduate students have access to top-notch resources and research experiences, setting our atmospheric science degrees apart as one of the best in the country.
 Students will collaborate with a major professor specializing in one of the diverse research areas within the department.